 There’s no complexity with ginger.
 With tomatoes there’s potential with the vitamin C and lycopene, but a chance of an inflammatory reaction from the glycoalkaloids.
 Even apples are slightly too high in sugar.
 Ginger is one of the few acne-friendly foods which has no downside.

 Ginger can be taken worldwide, clearing your skin whichever continent you roam.
-Flying to Austria for a skiing holiday?
-Carry a vial of ginger and add it to hot chocolate in mountain restaurants.
-Trying to climb Everest naked?
+Flying to the alps for a skiing holiday?
+Carry a vial of ginger and add it to hot chocolate.
+Taking a nice stroll up Mount Everest?
 Swirl ginger into the yak butter tea the villagers sell you.